ptrthomas/ReCamMaster/README.md

 The MultiCamVideo Dataset is a multi-camera synchronized video dataset rendered using Unreal Engine 5.
 It includes synchronized multi-camera videos and its corresponding camera trajectories.
 It consists of 13.6K different dynamic scenes, each captured by 10 cameras, resulting in a total of 136K videos.
 Each dynamic scene is composed of four elements: {3D environment, character, animation, camera}.
 Specifically, we use animation to drive the character, and position the animated character within the 3D environment.
-Then, Time-synchronized cameras are then set up to move along predefined trajectories to render the multi-camera video data.
+Then, Time-synchronized cameras are set up to move along predefined trajectories to render the multi-camera video data.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/107c9607-e99b-4493-b715-3e194fcb3933" alt="Example Image" width="70%">
 </p>

 **3D Environment:** We collect 37 high-quality 3D environments assets from [Fab](https://www.fab.com).
 To minimize the domain gap between rendered data and real-world videos, we primarily select visually realistic 3D scenes, while choosing a few stylized or surreal 3D scenes as a supplement.
-To ensure data diversity, the select scenes cover a variety of indoor and outdoor settings, such as city streets, shopping malls, cafes, office rooms, and the countryside.
+To ensure data diversity, the selected scenes cover a variety of indoor and outdoor settings, such as city streets, shopping malls, cafes, office rooms, and the countryside.

 **Character:** We collect 66 different human 3D models as characters from [Fab](https://www.fab.com) and [Mixamo](https://www.mixamo.com).